gitpan/MooseX-Declare/README.md

 It's possible to specify options for roles:

-=over 4

-=item with
+- with

         role Foo with Bar { ... }

     Applies a role to the role being declared.

-=back

-=head2 before / after / around / override / augment
+## before / after / around / override / augment

     before   foo ($x, $y, $z) { ... }
     after    bar ($x, $y, $z) { ... }